< Browse to Previous Essay | Browse to Next Essay >

 Chirouse’s work was not confined to Tulalip.
 He traveled widely by canoe, even to Canada, where on one occasion he baptized 400 children on Vancouver Island.
 A frequent visitor among Puget Sound tribes, Chirouse was called to deliver the last rites to Chief Seattle on the Suquamish Reservation at Port Madison at 1 p.m. on June 7, 1866.

-Within the Oblate structure, Father Chirouse now served under Bishop A. M. A. Blanchet, who resided in Vancouver, British Columbia.
+Within the Oblate structure, Father Chirouse now served under Bishop A. M. A. Blanchet, who resided at Vancouver in Clarke (later "Clark") County, Washington Territory.
 And although Chirouse’s base was Tulalip, his parish included the Lummi, Muckleshoot, and Port Madison reservations.
 With the help of Father Durieu and Brother Verney, he also attempted to reach non-reservation Indians.

 Territorial Indian Agent Michael T. Simmons (1814-1867) officially established the Tulalip Reservation in 1860, and Father Eugene Casimir Chirouse became the first incumbent agent, soon yielding to Samuel D. Howe, the first appointed regular reservation agent.